Picking a Birth Center Location

-Having a home birth practice for years and ready to upgrade to a birth center?
+Picking a birth center location?
 There are many benefits to having a birth center.
 There are few birth centers across the country.
 Women are actively looking for this type of midwifery place of birth.
 Home birth practices are easier to find.
-Many states only have a couple birth center.
-Hospitals aren’t even able to compete with the home like environment, personalized care, and water birth services.
+Many states only have a couple of birth centers.
+Hospitals aren’t even able to compete with the home-like environment, personalized care, and water birth services.

 I did start my birth center practice in a little over a year.
 That is not usual.
 Motivation and having a state with no birth center regulations really helped accelerate that process.
 Knowing your start up budget and operating costs really helps determine if lease, purchase, or build are available terms.